isneslab/mlsec-labs/README.md

 # ML Security Labs

+## Setup

+It is better to use Python 3.10 as we are still figuring out a compatibility with the Tesseract library.

+I would also advise to create a Python virtual environment for these labs, using Python 3.10: see [here](https://docs.python.org/3/library/venv.html) for a guide on virtual environments.

+## Labs overview

 This github workspace contains some example to get acquainted with the use of Machine Learning for Systems Security and Malware Detection.

 * **Lab 01: Introduction**.
 This lab is a warmer to introduce on the use of notebooks, and to compute the main performance metrics.